April - May 2006

 When doctors have trouble arriving at a definitive diagnosis, they often turn to tests and evaluations to determine whether other conditions, like learning disorders or neurological problems, are involved.

 The Natural Remedy for ADD

 Research shows "green" time can lead to an increased ability to focus.
-Frances E. Kuo, Ph.D., on the benefits of the great outdoors for children with ADD.
+Frances E. Kuo, Ph.D., on the benefits of the great outdoors for people with ADD.

 Inside the ADD Mind

 In his provocative new book, psychologist Thomas E. Brown, Ph.D., suggests a novel way of looking at attention-deficit disorder and explains the neurological underpinnings of its symptoms.